nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

         legend.text = element_text(size = 14,face ='bold', color = 'black'),
         strip.text =  element_text(size = 14,face ='bold', color = 'black'))
 ```

+**Function Parameter Definitions:**

+- `calculate_text_size()`
+  - `num_samples=` - the number of samples to plot
+  - `start_samples = 25` - default number of samples, used to specify text size
+  - `min_size = 3` - minimum text size for plotting
+- `expandy()`
+  - `vec=` - a numeric vector containing y-values
+- `transform_phyloseq()`
+  - `feature_table=` - dataframe containing feature / ASV counts with samples as columns and features as rows
+  - `metadata=` - dataframe containing sample metadata with samples as row names and sample info as columns
+  - `method=` - either "rarefy" or "vst" to specify rarefaction or variance stabilizing transformation, respectively
+  - `rarefaction_depth=500` - sample rarefaction to even depth when the Bray Curtis distance method is used
+- `make_dendogram()`
+  - `dis_obj=` - a distance object holding the calculated distance (euclidean, bry curtid etc.) between samples
+  - `metadata=` - dataframe containing sample metadata with samples as row names and sample info as columns
+  - `groups_colname=` - name of the column in the metadata dataframe to use for specifying sample groups
+  - `legend_title=` - legend title to use for plotting
+- `run_stats()`
+  - `dis_obj=` - a distance object holding the calculated distance (euclidean, bry curtid etc.) between samples
+  - `metadata=` - dataframe containing sample metadata with samples as row names and sample info as columns
+  - `groups_colname=` - name of the column in the metadata dataframe to use for specifying sample groups
+- `plot_pcoa()`
+  - `ps=` - phyloseq object contructed from feature, taxonmy, and metadata tables
+  - `stats_res=` - named list generated after running the `run_stats()` function; the list should contain variance and adonis tests dataframes
+  - `distance_method=` - method used to calculate the distance between samples; values can be "euclidean" or "bray" for euclidean or Bray Curtis distance, respectively
+  - `groups_colname=` - name of the column in the metadata dataframe to use for specifying sample groups
+  - `group_colors=` - named character vector of colors for each group in `groups_colname`
+  - `legend_title=` - legend title to use for plotting
+  - `addtext=FALSE` - boolean to specify if sample labels should be added to the pcoa plot; default=FALSE

 **Output Data:**